cdallasanta/Python-projects/README.md

 collatz.py - Input a number and it uses the Collatz Conjecture until the number reaches 1
 -Practicing for loops, defining functions, and handling errors

-Pythagorean Triples Checker - Type in 3 sides of a triangle and it will return if it is a right triangle or not.
+(not yet on github) Pythagorean Triples Checker - Type in 3 sides of a triangle and it will return if it is a right triangle or not.
 -Practicing using different input values

 coin estimator.py - Coin Estimator By Weight - based on the weight of your coin collection, how many wrappers do you need and the total value